devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 Image blurring is an essential technique in image processing that helps reduce noise and smooth out details while preserving important features such as edges.
 By applying Gaussian blur using OpenCV in Python, we can effectively enhance images for various applications, including preprocessing for machine learning models or improving visual quality for presentation purposes.

-## 38) Define morphological image processing.
-Write a Python script to perform erosion and dilation on a binary image using OpenCV.
+## <mark> 38) Define morphological image processing.
+Write a Python script to perform erosion and dilation on a binary image using OpenCV. </mark>

 #### Morphological Image Processing